drisspg/transformer_nuggets/transformer_nuggets/llama/README.md

 The following paths are assumed you are in the top level `transformer_nuggets/` directory.

 #### Prepare Data
+Following the [nanogpt](https://github.com/karpathy/nanoGPT) repo we using huggingface's dataset library to grab openweb data and convert into long strings of tokens that can be used for pretraining.

 Then run the following command: